yubraaj11/handwritten-document-conversion/README.md

 ## **Code Structure**

 - **/src**: Contains the core processing scripts.
-- **/motebook**: Contains the notebook used while finetuning TrOCR model.
+- **/notebook**: Contains the notebook used while finetuning TrOCR model.
-- **/models**: Includes the pre-trained models used in text recognition.
+- **/models**: Includes the pre-trained YOLO model for text-detection.
 - **/data**: Houses training and test datasets.

 ## **Artifacts Location**

 - Output files and extracted texts are stored in the `/output` directory.
-- Checkpoints and trained models are saved under `/models/checkpoints`.

 ---